 Since the late 1960s Vermont has maintained over 5,000 miles of snowmobiles across the state.
 Locals and visitors alike enjoy taking to the trails to explore the wilderness of Vermont.
 Snowmobiling is a great way to see the woods of Vermont in a unique way.

 For guided tours check out Snowmobile Vermont.
-They do tours in Stowe, Killington/Okemo, and Mount Snow.
+They do tours in Stowe (one of the best winter vacation spots in the US!), Killington/Okemo, and Mount Snow.
 If you have your own snowmobile please adhere to the guidelines set up by VAST (Vermont Association of Snow Travelers) to ensure your safety and the safety of others.